 This paper on the Trade Bill has been updated to take account of the Committee Stage.Jump to full report >>

-This Commons Library briefing analyses the Trade Bill, which was published on 7 November 2017.
-The Trade Bill is one of a series of “Brexit Bills” intended to adjust UK legislation for Brexit, in addition to the European Union (Withdrawal) Bill (EUW Bill, now the EUW Act 2018).
+This Commons Library briefing analyses the Trade Bill.
+This Bill is one of a series of “Brexit Bills” intended to adjust UK legislation for Brexit, in addition to the European Union (Withdrawal) Bill (EUW Bill, now the EUW Act 2018).
 Together with the Customs Bill (the Taxation (Cross-Border Trade) Bill), the Bill is intended to allow the UK to continue its existing trade policy as far as possible immediately after Brexit.
 The Bill is not intended to deal with future trade agreements with the EU or other countries.

 While a member of the EU, the UK is party to trade agreements negotiated by the EU.
 The Government’s aim is to provide continuity after Brexit in trade relations with those countries with which the EU has a trade agreement.
 The Government aims to enter into a UK agreement with each of the EU’s partner countries based as closely as possible on the EU’s agreement with that country.

 During the transition or implementation phase, the Government is hoping that the UK will be treated as if it were an EU member state, under the terms of the draft Withdrawal Agreement.
 Beyond that, the Government is seeking to ensure continuity in these international agreements to avoid disruption to trade.